mknzz/burglary-docs/tier_config.md

 `Config.T3_HouseChance = 0.17 -- The value can range from 0.0 (no chance) to 1.0 (guaranteed chance).`

 You can set the scaling factor that boosts the chance of receiving a T3 house.
-For this to take effect, the `Config.LevelScaling` variable in `config.lua` must be set to **true**.

-`Config.T3_LevelScaling = 0.027 -- (0.0 to 1.0)`
+`Config.T3_LevelScaling = 0.027 -- (0.0 to 1.0)` For this to take effect, the `Config.LevelScaling` variable in `config.lua` must be set to **true**.

 You can set the level required to request T3 house offers.
-The `Config.LevelScaling` variable in `config.lua` must be set to **false**.
 If you meet the required level, you will also be able to choose the tier of the house.

-`Config.T3_RequiredLevel = 7 -- (1 - Config.MaxLevel)`
+`Config.T3_RequiredLevel = 7 -- (1 - Config.MaxLevel)` For this to take effect, the `Config.LevelScaling` variable in `config.lua` must be set to **false**.